César Garipe

 César Daniel Garipe (born 7 May 1981 in San Juan, Argentina) is an Argentine former professional footballer who played as a midfielder.

 Born in San Juan, Argentina, Garipe began playing club football with Juventud Alianza.
-At age 18, he joined Club Atlético Huracán and made an appearance for the Argentina national under-20 football team against England at Wembley Stadium.
-Garipe signed for New York/New Jersey MetroStars in 2005.
+At age 18, he joined Club Atlético Huracán and made an appearance for the Argentina national under-20 football team against England at Wembley Stadium in February 2000.
+In 2005, Garipe signed for MetroStars of MLS.